Also known as kamaitachi

 a ranged attack.
 It's also handy if they're not allowed by the censors to actually strike people and bleed them, or just cheaper to animate.

 video games, ironically termed a Normal-type attack, not Flying.

 , thanks to Shakespeare

 .
-Japanese folklore included the wind yōkai Kamaitachi
+Japanese folklore tells of the wind yōkai called kamaitachi